Wealthsimple is one of the most popular robo-advisors around the world, with operations in Canada, the U.S. and U.K.

-Wealthsimple is one of the most popular robo-advisors around the world, with operations in Canada, the U.S. and U.K. When they launched in Canada in 2014, they ushered in an era of low-cost investing that made it easier for everyday investors to access low-cost exchange traded funds (ETFs).
+When it launched its robo-advisory services in Canada in 2014, it ushered in an era of low-cost investing that has made it easier for everyday investors to access low-cost exchange-traded funds (ETFs).

-Much has been said about the true impact of high management fees for mutual funds.
-With current average fees as high as 2.35% for equity mutual funds, Canada has consistently received the award for some of the highest investment fees among developed nations.
+Much has been said about the true impact of high management fees on mutual fund investing.
+With average fees as high as 1.98% for equity mutual funds, Canada has consistently received the award for some of the highest investment fees among developed nations.

 What is Wealthsimple Trade?

 On August 16, 2018, Wealthsimple teased DIY investors in Canada with something exciting – a $0 commission, no account minimum, unlimited FREE trades brokerage service.

 How To Open a Wealthsimple Trade Account?